 Hearing Board Proceedings 202

 Managing Division:

 Legal

 Contact Person:

 Brian C. Bunger

 Program Purpose:

 To represent the Air District in all proceedings involving variances, orders of abatement, per permit revocations before the Air District's Hearing Board. mit appeals and

 Description of Program:

-The Air District Counsel provides all necessary legal representation and counsel for the Dist order of abatement, permit appeal and permit revocation actions before the Air District's Hear Permit holders may seek variance relief from the Hearing Board when they are unable to me or permit requirement as long as state law requirements are met.
+The Air District Counsel provides all necessary legal representation and counsel for the Dist order of abatement, permit appeal and permit revocation actions before the Air District's Hea Permit holders may seek variance relief from the Hearing Board when they are unable to me or permit requirement as long as state law requirements are met.
 The District may seek order against facilities for on-going violations, or seek to revoke those facilities' permits.
-The Air District also represents the District in appeals by applicants or third parties to permit, emission reduction the Air District and the Hearing Board's members and staff to improve the Hearing Board's rules and Justification of Change Request: None. aring Board. eet a District rule ers of abatement district Counsel ction credit, and r District Counsel
+The Air D also represents the District in appeals by applicants or third parties to permit, emission reduce interchangeable emission reduction credit decisions made by the District.
+In addition, the Air works with the Hearing Board's members and staff to improve the Hearing Board's rules and Justification of Change Request: None. aring Board. bet a District rule ers of abatement District Counsel ction credit, and ir District Counsel

 Activities

-Review and advise Air District staff regarding the legal and factual sufficiency of variance re quests.
+Review and advise Air District staff regarding the legal and factual sufficiency of variance re

-Prepare and/or review all required written correspondence, pleadings and orders.
+Prepare and/or review all required written correspondence, pleadings and orders. ,440010.

-Represent the Air District in all Hearing Board matters, including preparing all written submis cases. ssions for these
+Represent the Air District in all Hearing Board matters, including preparing all written submissions for these

+cases.

 Prepare Air District witnesses for hearings.

 Provide staff support functions associated with the above activities.

 Major Objectives Delivery Date